kalyan427/iOS-Interview-Questions/Interview Questions.md

 1. Delegate pattern is a one to one relationship.
 1. Delegate allows sending message from one object to another object.

+### What are clousures..
+What is escaping and Non-Escaping?

+1. Closures are self-contained blocks of functionality that can be passed around and used in our code.